Your gut health and gut bacteria are secretly influencing your athletic performance, physical prowess, and recovery for high-intensity workouts.

 Exercise also increases the abundance of butyrate producers as well as an old favourite, Akkermansia muciniphila.
 This microbe is found in high numbers amongst athletes and is associated with a lower risk of metabolic disease.

 The long and short of it is, exercise improves many factors associated with both physical performance and overall health.
-It does this mainly by enriching the microbial diversity of the intestinal environment.
+It does this mainly by enriching the microbiome diversity of the intestinal environment.

 ☝REMEMBER☝You can check your predisposition to athletic performance as well as find out how diverse your gut microbiome is with the Atlas Biomed Tests.